kmansoft/prefsx/README.md

 Your activity will need to implement `onBuildHeaders` to provide the list of top level headers (settings section), same as it did with `android.preference`

-It's easiest use `loadHeadersFromResource`.
+It's easiest to use `loadHeadersFromResource`.
 If you are converting from `PreferenceActivity`, your existing `xml` should work.

 ## Collapse large padding reserved for icons

-The library, by default, will collapse the large padding on the left of each preference or preference category (reserved by Google for icons).
+The library, by default, will collapse the large padding on the left of each preference or preference category (reserved by Google for icons even if you don't use them).

 If you need to turn this off and keep the padding, please add this as a resource to your application: